seqeralabs/nf-training-intro/docs/part4-platform.md

 Your goal will be to classify the images in this bucket, in the Cloud.

-In previous steps, you were able to view the image files being used as input directly in your Gitpod environment, because they were stored locally.
-In this case, these files are stored in the Cloud which makes a bit less accessible.
+In previous steps, you were able to view the image files being used as input directly in your Gitpod environment, because they were stored on the same machine.
+In this case, these files are stored in the cloud which means our current machine can't access them directly.
 However, you can use the Data Explorer in the Platform to take a look at files in cloud storage similar to the Gitpod environment, but also benefit from endless storage and computing that is afforded by the Cloud.

 - Click on the 'Data Explorer' tab and click on the AWS bucket named `s3://seqera-development-permanent-bucket`
 - Click on the `scidev/` folder